-For the first day of your itinerary to Rocky Mountain National Park, start by taking in the highlights of the park and hike the Emerald Lake Trail.
+For the first day of your itinerary to Rocky Mountain National Park, start by taking in the park’s highlights and hiking the Emerald Lake Trail.
 Along this trail, you’ll see the stunning alpine lakes of Bear Lake, Nymph Lake, Dream Lake, and Emerald Lake.

-The Emerald Lake Trail is a great option to ease your way into hiking and the higher altitude of Colorado, as it’s a family-friendly hike suitable for almost all levels.
+The Emerald Lake Trail is a great option to ease your way into hiking and the higher altitude of Colorado.
+It’s also a family-friendly hike suitable for almost all levels.

 The hike starts at the Bear Lake Trailhead.
 You’ll reach Bear Lake right after you make your start, though you’ll continue for 0.5 miles to Nymph Lake.
 After Nymph Lake, you’ll ascend gently for 0.6 miles to Dream Lake.
 Continuing along the trail, next up is Emerald Lake.

-Tips for doing the Emerald Lake Trail at Rocky Mountain National Park:
+Tips for the Emerald Lake Trail at Rocky Mountain National Park:

-This is a very popular hike, so I recommend going early morning to beat the crowds.
+Emerald Lake Trail is a popular hike, so I recommend going early in the morning to beat the crowds.

-Additionally, one of the best photo opportunities along this hike is sunrise at Dream Lake.
-So, if you’re wanting to experience the sunrise at Dream Lake, make sure to hike straight there, and then head on to Emerald Lake after and save Bear Lake and Nymph Lake for last.
+One of the best photo opportunities along this hike is sunrise at Dream Lake.
+So, if you want to experience the sunrise at Dream Lake, make sure to hike straight there, and then head on to Emerald Lake and save Bear Lake and Nymph Lake for last.

-After your amazing morning taking in the sights along the Emerald Lake Trail, make sure to complete another activity, one of the best the Rocky Mountain National Park has to offer: drive the Trail Ridge Road.
+After your fantastic morning taking in the sights along the Emerald Lake Trail, make sure to complete another activity, one of the best the Rocky Mountain National Park offers: drive the Trail Ridge Road.

-The Trail Ridge Road is a 48-mile road connecting Estes Park, on the east side of Rocky Mountain National Park, to Grand Lake, on the west side of the park, and is considered Colorado’s “highway to the sky”.
+The Trail Ridge Road is a 48-mile road connecting Estes Park, on the east side of Rocky Mountain National Park, to Grand Lake, on the west side of the park, and is known as Colorado’s “highway to the sky”.

-This wonderful drive must be in every itinerary to Rocky Mountain National Park, as you’ll rise up to 12,000 feet above sea level and, from the comfort of your car, stop along the many pull-offs and viewpoints along the road to take in the spectacular mountain views of the park.
+This incredible drive must be on every Rocky Mountain National Park itinerary, as you’ll rise up to 12,000 feet above sea level.
+You can stop at the many pull-offs and viewpoints along the road to take in the spectacular mountain views of the park.

-While on the Trail Ridge Road, if you are still in the mood for some hiking, you can try the Ute Trail to Tombstone Ridge, which is a 4-mile hike offering uninterrupted views of Rocky Mountain National Park highlights: Longs Peak, Forest Canyon, and the Continental Divide.
+While on the Trail Ridge Road, if you are still in the mood for some hiking, you can venture the Ute Trail to Tombstone Ridge.
+This 4-mile hike offers uninterrupted views of Rocky Mountain National Park’s highlights – Longs Peak, Forest Canyon, and the Continental Divide.

-If you choose to hike the Ute Trail to Tombstone Ridge, you don’t need to complete the full 4-mile path but can opt to turn around whenever you feel like it.
+If you choose to hike the Ute Trail to Tombstone Ridge, you don’t need to complete the 4-mile path.
+Instead, you can opt to turn around whenever you want.

-Another hiking opportunity at Trail Ridge Road is the Alpine Ridge Trail.
-This is a 0.6-mile round trip easy hike starting at the Alpine Visitor Center.
-When you arrive at the visitor center, just hike up the staircase to the viewpoint.
+Another hiking opportunity at Trail Ridge Road is the Alpine Ridge Trail, a 0.6-mile round trip easy hike starting at the Alpine Visitor Center.
+When you arrive at the visitor center, hike up the staircase to the viewpoint.

-Although relatively easy, the Alpine Ridge Trail hike might be tough since you’ll be at 12,000 feet of elevation.
+Although relatively straightforward, the Alpine Ridge Trail hike might be challenging since you’ll be at 12,000 feet.
 So, take your time and make stops whenever necessary.

 Rocky Mountain Itinerary – day two